Documentation

 False tense (Lakoff §1): past (or future) morphology applied to a present-time event because the speaker does not find it salient.

 Past example: "The animal you saw WAS a chipmunk" (it still IS one).
 Future example: "That thing WILL be a chipmunk" (it already IS one).
-The licensing condition is the same for both; the surface-form divergence is recorded in the Fragment entries (formType).
+The licensing condition is the same for both; the surface-form divergence is recorded in the perspective entries (formType).

 Equations